 Saving aggressively in the first few years of your child’s life in a 529 plan can provide you with great future tax benefits.
+(Find out: Is a 529 plan worth it?)
 The withdrawals are tax-free when they actually use the money for qualified school expenses, in most cases.

 Plus, that money will help lower the number of student loans your child may need to take out.

 While your children’s college education should not be your sole priority, it is a very high priority for many of us.
 Whether your children are toddlers or adolescents, saving aggressively for their college education could save them (and you) tens of thousands of dollars in student loan interest.